Wilfred/refine/README.md

 ***finally, an editor for Emacs!***

 Refine provides a convenient UI for editing lists.
+Refine is not for editing files, but for changing elisp variables that are set to lists.

 ![edit_hook](edit_hook.gif)